-Fed up of wind noise?
+Fed up with wind noise?
 Read this guide to find out which is the best quiet motorcycle helmet.

 Buying a helmet is easy, finding out if it is a quiet motorcycle helmet can only be done after buying it, so many owners only find out that it is noisy once they have taken it home.

 Most motorcycle stores allow helmets to be tried on before purchase but don’t allow the helmet to be worn out on the road, so it’s impossible to check to see if there is any wind or road noise.

 It’s very easy to find contradicting reviews about how noisy a helmet is.
 It all depends on the rider and the bike that they ride.